 Best eaten at room temperature.

-This entry was posted in Cooking on April 15th, 2019 by chloewelch
+This entry was posted in Recipes on April 15th, 2019 by chloewelch

 Whether you’re trying to convince your partner, housemate or parents to let you keep chickens, fear not, we have all the tricks of the trade to help get them on your side.
 Most importantly you are going to want to house your chicken in an Eglu, therefore immediately some of their reservations about chickens will be eliminated by the unique and innovative design features.